ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_helloworld.md

 This tutorial introduces the basics of creating scripts in Core, using the [Lua](https://lua.org) Programming Language. **You do not need to know how to program** to start this tutorial.
 If you are interested in a basic overview of programming concepts, our [Scripting Introduction](scripting_intro.md) is a great place to start.

-In the first part of a tutorial, you will create and run your first script, following the programming tradition of making a "Hello, World!" script to introduce yourself to to a new language.
+In the first part of a tutorial, you will create and run your first script, following the programming tradition of making a "Hello, World!" script to introduce yourself to a new language.

 In the second part, you will learn how to take an existing template in Core and use scripts to change it, by importing a bedroom scene into your project, and making a light switch that illuminates it.